eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

 tritonserver --model-repository=/models --model-control-mode=explicit
 ```

-## Configuration for a remote Triton Server
+### Configuration for a remote Triton Server with Triton Server Service component [deprecated since 5.2.0]

 When the Nvidia™ Triton Server is running on a remote server, the following configuration is needed: